GridGain-Demos/ignite-spring-data-demo/README.md

 ## Create IgniteRepositories

 Working with Countries repo:
-* Create a method with query auto-generation that returns most populated countries: `http://localhost:9000/api/countries?population=120000000`
+* Create a method with query auto-generation that returns countries with population equal or exceeding a passed parameter: `http://localhost:9000/api/countries?population=120000000`

-* Create a method that uses Ignite SQL directly (Spring Data named queries) to get most populated countries: `http://localhost:9000/api/countries/mostPopulated?limit=10`

 Working with Cities:
 * Create an auto-generated method that returns cities with specific population: `http://localhost:9000/api/cities?population=8000000`